 Then again you are thinking about the past, or you think about the future.
-That time, you know what you are thinking, but then you come to the conscious area and you know, “Oh I have been thinking like that I should not do it!”
+That time, you know what you are thinking, but then you come to the conscious area and you know, “Oh I have been thinking like that I should not have done it!”
 Because you are moving all the time on waves.
-In between these two waves is the conscious mind: a little bit, a very little is there, in the beginning.
+In between these two waves is the conscious mind: a little bit, very little area is there, in the beginning.
 All right?

 Now below that is the unconscious mind, you can say.
 Actually it is above but we can say, below, just now, to explain it.
-Like, the waves rising this way, that way, in between there is a little gap.
+Like, the waves rising this way, that way, in between there’s a little gap.
 And there where, in the conscious mind, you are touching that light of the unconscious mind.
-So that unconscious mind, what we call as unconscious mind, is that aura, or the light, of the Self.
+So that unconscious mind, what we call the unconscious mind, is that aura, or the light, of the Self.

 Dr. Bogdan Shehovych: Yeah.

-Shri Mataji: Try to follow it you see, then it will be nice.
+Shri Mataji: Try to follow it, you see, then it would be nice.

 Where is the ego and where is the superego, in this?